emlid/navio2-docs/docs/Navio-APM/hardware-setup-navio-plus.md

 ####GNSS antenna
 ![antenna](Navio-APM/img/Navio+GNSSantenna.png)
 ####RC input
 Navio+ is a PPM only autopilot.
 That means that you will have to use receiver with PPM output, PPM decoder or SBUS to PPM converter.
+Here is a list of receivers with PPM output:

+**For ACCST (most FrSky transmitters):**

+* FrSky D4R-II 4ch 2.4Ghz ACCST Receiver
+* FrSKY V8R7-SP ACCST 7 Channel RX with composite PPM
+* FrSKY D8R-XP

+**For FASST (Futaba & some FrSky trasmitters):**

+FrSky TFR4 4ch 2.4Ghz Surface/Air Receiver FASST Compatible

 ![rcin](Navio-APM/img/Navio+RCInput.png)
 ####RC output